Optimal shrinkage-based portfolio selection in high dimensions: Abstract

 \section{Abstract}

-In this paper we estimate the mean-variance (MV) portfolio in the high-dimensional case using the recent results from the theory of random matrices.
-We construct a linear shrinkage estimator which is distribution-free and is optimal in the sense of maximizing with probability $1$ the asymptotic out-of-sample expected utility, i.e., mean-variance objective function for several values of risk aversion coefficient which in particular leads to the maximization of the out-of sample expected utility, to the maximization of the out-of-sample Sharpe ratio, and to the minimization of the out-of-sample variance.
-Its asymptotic properties are investigated when the number of assets $p$ together with the sample size $n$ tend to infinity such that $p/n \rightarrow c\in (0,+\infty)$.
-The results are obtained under weak assumptions imposed on the distribution of the asset returns, namely the existence of the fourth moments is only required.
+In this paper we estimate the mean-variance portfolio in the high-dimensional case using the recent results from the theory of random matrices.
+We construct a linear shrinkage estimator which is distribution-free and is optimal in the sense of maximizing with probability $1$ the asymptotic out-of-sample expected utility, i.e., mean-variance objective function for different values of risk aversion coefficient which in particular leads to the maximization of the out-of-sample expected utility and to the minimization of the out-of-sample variance.
+One of the main features of our estimator is the inclusion of the estimation risk related to the sample mean vector into the high-dimensional portfolio optimization.
+The asymptotic properties of the new estimator are investigated when the number of assets $p$ and the sample size $n$ tend simultaneously to infinity such that $p/n \rightarrow c\in (0,+\infty)$.
+The results are obtained under weak assumptions imposed on the distribution of the asset returns, namely the existence of the $4+\varepsilon$ moments is only required.
 Thereafter we perform numerical and empirical studies where the small- and large-sample behavior of the derived estimator is investigated.
-The suggested estimator shows significant improvements over the naive diversification and it is robust to the deviations from normality.
+The suggested estimator shows significant improvements over the existent approaches including the nonlinear shrinkage estimator and the three-fund portfolio rule, especially when the portfolio dimension is larger than the sample size.
+Moreover, it is robust to deviations from normality.

 JEL Classification: G11, C13, C14, C58, C65\\ {\it Keywords}: expected utility portfolio, large-dimensional asymptotics, covariance matrix estimation, random matrix theory.